Skip to main content

 Benevolent

 1. A PBI must also be ‘benevolent’.
 In Perpetual Trustee Co Ltd v Federal Commissioner of Taxation, the High Court stated that an organisation will be ‘benevolent’ in the sense required to be a PBI if it is organised, conducted or promoted for the relief of poverty, sickness, destitution, helplessness, suffering, misfortune, disability, or distress.32 In this Commissioner’s Interpretation Statement, relief of any of these conditions is referred to as ‘benevolent relief’.
+This does not mean that organisation need to adopt this language in their governing documents (see paragraph 113).

-2. It is the nature of the condition or need to be relieved that is important to determining whether an organisation is ‘benevolent’ in the required sense.
+2. It is the nature of the condition or need to be relieved that is important to determining if an organisation is ‘benevolent’ in the required sense.
 It will not be sufficient if an organisation is only ‘benevolent’ in the sense that it is conducted out of feelings of goodwill.33

 Poverty